 West Palm Beach DUI Attorney Greg Rosenfeld

-When Florida attempts to convict someone of driving under the influence (DUI), it will try to prove that the defendant was either driving with a blood
+When Florida attempts to convict someone of driving under the influence (DUI), prosecution will try to prove that the defendant was either driving

-alcohol concentration (BAC) level over the legal limit – 0.08% in
+with a blood alcohol concentration (BAC) level over the legal limit –

-most situations – or that the defendant was driving under the influence
+0.08% in most situations – or that the defendant was driving under

 Police, investigators, and the prosecution begin collecting evidence against

 the suspect from the moment he or she is pulled over.
 To re-level the

 legal playing field, it helps to understand the DUI process in Florida

 from start to finish.
 After reading about the process,